All-Cups/aicup22/docs-en/game.md

 - If `view_blocking = true`, a fully spawned unit (with `remaining_spawn_time` field being absent) may not see through other units (fully spawned) and obstacles (if not specified otherwise).
   This rule does include enemy spawning usings.
   In other words, spawning units can see and can be seen through obstacles.
+- Entities intersecting with the unit are always visible (for example loot under the unit)

 If enemy unit or other entity is at least partially in unit's view, you will see it in the API.